-I. Content Analysis: Each of the twelve indicators of the CAST framework are broken down into sub-indicators, and for each of these, hundreds of Boolean search phrases are applied to global media data to determine the level of saliency of issues for each of those sub-indicators in each country.
+1. Content Analysis: Each of the twelve indicators of the CAST framework are broken down into sub-indicators, and for each of these, hundreds of Boolean search phrases are applied to global media data to determine the level of saliency of issues for each of those subindicators in each country.
 The raw data, provided by a commercial content aggregator, includes media articles, research reports, and other qualitative data points collected from over 10,000 different English-language sources around the world.
-Every year, the number of articles and reports analyzed is between 45-50 million.
-Based on the assessed saliency for each of the sub-indicators, provisional scores are apportioned for each country.
+Every year, the Quantitative data sets

+Qualitative research

+Integration & triangulation of data sets

+Finalization and review of scores

+Content Analysis

-Quantitative Data: Pre-existing quantitative data sets, generally from international and multilateral statistical agencies (such as the United Nations, World Bank, and World Health Organization) are identified for their ability to statistically represent key aspects of the indicators.
-The raw data sets are normalized and scaled for comparative analysis.
-The trends identified in the quantitative analysis for each country are then compared with the provisional scores from the Content Analysis phase.
-Depending on the degree to which the Content Analysis and the Quantitative Data agree, the provisional scores are confirmed, or where they disagree, are reconciled based on a set of rules that dictate allowable movements in score in the event of disagreement between the two data streams.
+and the Quantitative Data agree, the provisional scores are confirmed, or where they disagree, are reconciled based on a set of rules that dictate allowable movements in score in the event of disagreement between the two data streams.